atomjump/loop-server/README.md

 					"uniqueFeedbackId" : "test_feedback",		//This can be anything globally unique to your company/page "myMachineUser" : "92.27.10.17:8",	/* Obtain this value from
 							1. Settings
-							2. Entering an email/Password
+							2. Entering an email, click 'more', and then a password
-							3. Click save
+							3. Click 'Login'
 							4. Settings
-							5. Clicking: 'More', then 'Developer Tools'
+							5. Clicking: 'Advanced'
-							6. Copy the myMachineUser into here.
+							6. Copy the myMachineUser value into here.
 							*/
 					"server":  "https://atomjump.com/api"
 				}